Last

 cosmetology school and eventually open up various nail salons.

-Fast forward almost 30 years later, all the kids are
+Fast forward almost 30 years later, all the kids

 young professionals.
 We would not be where we are today had someone not